Quick guide: Code of Practice for International Recruitment

 - There is no active recruitment of health and social care personnel from countries on the red country list.

-- All international recruitment by health and social care employers, agencies, recruitment organisations, recruitment collaborations and contracting bodies will follow good recruitment practice and demonstrate a sound ethical approach.
+- International recruitment will follow good recruitment practice and demonstrate a sound ethical approach.

 - International health and social care personnel will not be charged fees for recruitment services in relation to gaining employment in the UK.

-- All international health and social care personnel will have the appropriate level of English language to enable them to undertake their role effectively and to meet registration requirements of the appropriate regulatory body.
+- International health and social care personnel will have the appropriate level of English language to enable them to undertake their role effectively and to meet registration requirements of the appropriate regulatory body.

-- All appointed international health and social care personnel must be registered with the appropriate UK regulatory body.
+- Appointed international health and social care personnel must be registered with the appropriate UK regulatory body.

-- All international health and social care personnel required to undertake supervised practice, by a regulatory body, should be fully supported in this process.
+- International health and social care personnel required to undertake supervised practice by a regulatory body should be fully supported in this process.

-- All international health and social care personnel will undergo the normal occupational health assessment prior to commencing employment.
+- International health and social care personnel will undergo the normal occupational health assessment before employment.

 - All international health and social care personnel will have appropriate pre-employment checks including those for any criminal convictions or cautions as required by UK legislation.

-- All international health and social care personnel offered a post will have a valid visa before entry to the UK.
+- International health and social care personnel offered a post will have a valid visa before entry to the UK.

-- Recruiters, contracting bodies and employers must observe fair and just contractual practices in the employment of international health and care personnel.
+- Recruiters, contracting bodies and employers must observe fair and just contractual practices.

-- Any repayment clause included in an employment contract must abide by the 4 principles of transparency, proportionate costs, timing and flexibility.
+- Repayment clause included in an employment contract must abide by the 4 principles of transparency, proportionate costs, timing and flexibility.

-- Health and social care employers and contracting bodies should respond appropriately to applications from international health and social care personnel who are a direct application.
+- Employers and recruitment organisations should respond appropriately to applications from international health and social care personnel who are making a direct application.

-- Health and social care employers, recruitment organisations, agencies, collaborations and contracting bodies should record international recruitment activities.
-This will support the monitoring and measurement of international workforce flows and their impact.
+- International recruitment activities should be recorded to support the monitoring and measurement of international workforce flows and their impact.